Heart Auscultation Types of Heart Sounds and Murmurs

 - Pulmonary regurgitation or aortic regurgitation produces an early diastolic murmur, as this is when the arterial pressure is at its height.
 An aortic murmur of regurgitation is best heard using the diaphragm of the stethoscope with the patient sitting forward in full expiration.
 Ask the patient to sit forward, and put the stethoscope in place.
 Say, 'Take a big breath in - breathe right out - and hold it'.
 This will give a few seconds to listen for the murmur.
 Few people can hold their breath in full expiration for more than a few seconds, especially if unfit.

-- Not all murmurs arise from valves.
+- Not all murmurs arise from heart valves.
 Some are flow murmurs where rapid flow during ejection causes turbulence, especially at the pulmonary or aortic outlet.
 This occurs in a hyperdynamic state as in anaemia, severe thyrotoxicosis or possibly with fever.
 It may also occur in pregnancy but it is essential to exclude cardiac disease.
 The flow murmur of atrial septal defect is described below.

 - Atrial septal defect with a significant left to right shunt will produce a pulmonary flow murmur.
 The murmur does not originate from the atria and, unless there is a significant shunt, there may be no murmur.